-Our valuers will advise you as to the best price to ask for your property based on their knowledge of the market, and will take into consideration all relevant information.
+Our valuer will advise you as to the best price to ask for your property based on their knowledge of the market and will take into consideration all relevant information.
 You decide on the asking price and once this has been agreed and you are ready to place the property on the market we will make the necessary arrangements for the required documentation to be put in place.

-Our marketing mechanisms swing into action, our Photographer visits to take the best possible pictures and the valuer completes a detailed floor plan and the property particulars are produced.
+Our marketing mechanisms swing into action, our photographer visits to take the best possible pictures and the valuer completes a detailed floor plan and the property particulars are produced.
 Your property is added to our core register accessed by all of our staff who in turn contact prospective buyers.
-The details are then placed on line with the main portals and additional advertisements are booked.
+The details are then placed online with the main portals and additional advertisements are booked.

-After each viewing we will promptly feed back to you, in cases where we are unable to contact the applicant we will tell you, so you are not left wondering whether they are interested or not.
+After each viewing we will promptly feed back to you.
+In cases where we are unable to contact the applicant we will tell you, so you are not left wondering whether they are interested or not.
 Throughout the marketing process you will receive regular verbal updates explaining what is being done to find you a buyer.

 Once a prospective purchaser has placed an offer on your property we carry out financial qualification to verify their ability to purchase the property at the price they have offered.
 We confirm all offers in writing to you as well as discussing them verbally.
 At this stage all offers are subject to contract and are not binding to either party.

-Once a price has been agreed, along with any other issues such as fixtures and fittings, completion dates etc, we will produce a Memorandum of sale that will include the agreed terms between the you and your buyer, along with details of your nominated solicitors as well as your buyers details and their solicitors.
+Once a price has been agreed, along with any other issues such as fixtures and fittings, completion dates etc, we will produce a Memorandum of sale that will include the agreed terms between you and your buyer, along with details of your nominated solicitors as well as your buyers details and their solicitors.